 Insecticides are used to control insect infestations.
 Some insecticides are incorporated into the soil (to treat grubs, worms, and other soil dwelling pests), while others are applied directly to plant foliage (to treat moths, aphids, and other above-ground pests).
 Most foliar applications need to be properly timed, otherwise they are not effective.
 Consequently, many farmers scout their fields to determine if/when insects are present.

 Fungicides are used to control pathogenic (disease-causing) organisms.
 Though these pesticides are often applied during the growing season to increase crop yields, they are also applied to prevent stored produce from spoiling.

-Over time, an increasing number of U.S. farmers have chosen to cultivate crops with genetically engineered pest management traits (see Genetically Engineered Crops in the United States, ERR-162, February 2014).
+Over time, an increasing number of U.S. farmers have chosen to cultivate crops with genetically engineered pest management traits.
 Some of these plants produce selective, organic insecticides.
 Others have been engineered to tolerate non-selective, post-emergent herbicides such as glyphosate or glufosinate.
+See the ERS report,

 - Adoption of Bioengineered Crops (ERR-162, February 2014), for more on this topic.